-I am a Ph.D. student in the Amsterdam Cooperation Lab, working on interdependence and cooperation (with Daniel Balliet and Paul van Lange).
+I am a Ph.D. student in Daniel Balliet’s Amsterdam Cooperation Lab, working on interdependence and cooperation.

 I studied psychology, economics, and biology at Amsterdam University College (BA Social Sciences, 2013) and methodology and statistics and organisational psychology at the University of Amsterdam (MSc Psychology, 2016), with short stints at Harvard (2011) and McGill (2012).
 Before that, I worked as a journalist in Berlin.
 From 2014 to 2016, I was core tutor at PPLE College, University of Amsterdam.